ruxven/ottr/README.md

 - Summarize task data charges per day or per event.
 - Generate a timecard using a specified date range.
 - Audit mode: show the per-day allocation and remainder assignments per event or per day.
+- Display uncharged tasks in output for timecard
+- Task summary mode: display summary of time spent on tasks, breakdown of charge codes applied.
 - Add a command to directly add time to a charge code, as a feature of last resort.